 “Ready to be my personal Pino Palladino!!!??”

 Now: I’m sort of familiar with the chorus to “Sunset Grill,” but that’s about it.
 I almost know some of the verse.
 I don’t know the bridge at all…is there even a bridge?
-I know there’s that modulation at the end with the horn parts, because I vaguely remember somebody doing an arrangement of this tune at Berklee after Miles Davis died and quoting the melody to “All Blues” during that section.
+I know there’s a section at the end with the key change and the horn parts, because I vaguely remember somebody doing an arrangement of this tune at Berklee after Miles Davis died and quoting the melody to “All Blues” during that section.
 But in all my years of learning tunes I somehow bypassed “Sunset Grill.”
 To be honest, it was never my favorite Don Henley song (“End Of The Innocence” is).

 I also haven’t played my fretless in weeks, and god knows what condition it’s in (or what condition my fretless chops are in).
 But I do know that Pino Palladino’s patented, high-register fretless countermelodies are always tricky and unforgiving: there’s nowhere to hide if you screw those up.
 Plus I have to film myself recording the track, which means no cheating with punch-ins or edits: it’s gotta be one continuous, flawless, on-camera performance of some very challenging parts on a difficult instrument, on a song that I barely know.

 My reply was obvious and inevitable: “I’m on it!”